-For more information on the types of research we fund, please see our 'research we fund' information sheet or look on our website.
+For more information on the types of research we fund, please see 'research we fund' on our website.

 Around half of the research projects we fund do not involve the use of animals.
 With those that do, we and the researchers we fund are committed to ensuring that the welfare of the animals is considered at all times and the projects are designed and conducted in accordance with the 3Rs and the ARRIVE principles.